Pukaskwa National Park: Flora

 Pukaskwa National Park is located in the heart of Canada's boreal forest ecozone.
 Common tree species in this area include black spruce, white spruce, jack pine, trembling aspen, Eastern white cedar, and white birch.
 Many plants that grow inside Pukaskwa National Park are typically found in Arctic alpine regions, including encrusted saxifrage, birds-eye primrose, and butterwort.
 Pukaskwa is home to the northernmost populations of Pitcher's thistle in Canada, with four colonies of the plant existing and self-sustaining on the coastal dune areas within the park.
 Other rare plant species include Franklin's lady-slipper and mountain huckleberry.
 Many plants within Pukaskwa also have medicinal and ethnobotanical uses.
 Eastern white cedar, Labrador-tea, and Chaga all grow within Pukaskwa's area and can be boiled into tea for physical and spiritual health.
 Pukaskwa is also home to numerous lichen and moss species, including sphagnum, reindeer moss, and lungwort species.

 Fauna

 Black bears, moose, beavers, peregrine falcons, river otters, lynx and timber wolves are found in this park.
 The park is also home to bald eagles.
 There was also a small population of woodland caribou but their numbers declined from 30 caribou in the 1970s to about four in 2012 mainly due to wolf predation.

 In early 2017, after previous failures to locate any remaining caribou, researchers turned to advanced thermal imaging technology to survey the area for caribou.
 This survey revealed caribou are now extirpated from this park.

-Cougar may also be in the park, but numbers are not yet known.
+Cougars may also be in the park, but numbers are not yet known.